 Running coaches work with all levels of runners, regardless of skill or ability.
-I, personally, have worked with people who were very obese and never ran a day in their life to Boston Marathon qualifiers.
-However, most people I work with fall in between those two spectrums.
+I have worked with brand new runners who never ran a day in their life to Boston Marathoners.

 Coaches are there to challenge you when you need to be challenged or throttle you back when you need to take your efforts down a notch.